fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-2. The PosDealer agrees on behalf of the PosOperator to the GTCs, the privacy policy and the processing agreement (of or with fiskaltrust and in particular the service descriptions, which can be found in the [download area](https://portal.fiskaltrust.de/AccountProfile/Download) of the fiskaltrust.Portal).
+2. The PosDealer agrees on behalf of the PosOperator to the GTCs, the privacy policy and the processing agreement (of or with fiskaltrust and, in particular the service descriptions, which can be found in the [download area](https://portal.fiskaltrust.de/AccountProfile/Download) of the fiskaltrust. portal).
 The PosOperator receives the signed contract by e-mail.

 3. In the DATEV MeinFiskal section, the user contract is now available for download and a button for carrying out the DATEV MeinFiskal onboarding.
 The PosDealer clicks on the button "Perform DATEV MeinFiskal onboarding operations".
-The master data is checked by DATEV, any errors are displayed and, if successful, a DATEV MeinFiskal user account is automatically created.
+In addition, the master data is checked by DATEV, any errors are displayed, and, if successful, a DATEV MeinFiskal user account is automatically created.

   <details>
   <summary>DATEV MeinFiskal-Onboarding </summary>